petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/bundling-resources-in-a-javascript-import-map-entry-client-extension.md

     unzip com.liferay.sample.workspace-latest.zip
     ```

-Now you have the tools to deploy your first JavaScript import map entry client extension.
+Now you have the tools to deploy a client extension bundling multiple JavaScript resources.

 ## Examine and Add to the JavaScript Exports